-The means to achieve software dependability and safety can be classified into four major groups of techniques: fault prevention, removal, tolerance, forecasting.
+The means to achieve software dependability and safety can be classified into four major groups of techniques: fault prevention, removal, tolerance, and forecasting.

-Fault prevention aims to prevent the introduction of faults in the final product.
-This is mainly achieved through the application of strict rules during the requirements definition, design and production of the software (e.g. application of well established development methods, and rigorous design and coding standards).
+Fault prevention aims at preventing the introduction of faults in the final product.
+This is mainly achieved through the application of strict rules during the requirements definition, design and production of the software (e.g. application of well-established development methods, and rigorous design and coding standards).

 Fault removal is meant to detect faults and remove them from the software.
 Verification and validation are the principal - although not unique - means applied for fault removal.